AD SPACE HERE

 SHARE

-Japan is looking to boost its forest products capacity following the release of several policies aimed at increasing timber use in buildings and increasing Visas for foreign workers in the forest.
+Japan is looking to boost its forest products capacity following the release of several policies aimed at increasing timber use in buildings, as well as increasing visas for foreign workers in forests and timber production.

-The Japanese Prime Minister, Fumio Kishida, announced the announcement, including cutting pollen-producing cedar trees near major urban centres.
+The Japanese Prime Minister, Fumio Kishida, made the announcement, which includes cutting pollen-producing cedar trees near major urban centres and widening “Specified Skilled Worker 1” visa requirements to include “forestry” and “timber workers.”

-It comes as the Japanese PM pledged in May to reduce pollen emissions by 50% – the root cause of Hay Fever – which now afflicts 40% of the country’s population.
+It comes as the Japanese PM has previously pledged to reduce pollen emissions by 50% – the root cause of Hay Fever – which now afflicts 40% of the Japanese adult population and has quickly become a public health crisis.

-At the time, PM Kishida announced a two-pronged plan: to reduce the planted cedar area by escalating tree-cutting from 50,000 hectares per year to 70,000 hectares.
-And secondly, to substitute over 90% of the young cedar trees with species that generate less pollen over the coming decade.
+At the time, PM Kishida announced a two-pronged plan: to reduce the planted cedar area by escalating tree-cutting from 50,000 hectares per year to 70,000 hectares – to be used to stimulate timber production.

-Taking effect in April of next year, it builds on the country’s “Promotion for the Use of Wood in Public Buildings”, which seeks to increase the use of Japanese domestic wood in buildings up to 3 storeys and 3000 square metres in footprint.
+Coming into effect in April this year, it will build on the country’s “Promotion for the Use of Wood in Public Buildings”, which seeks to increase the use of Japanese domestic wood in buildings up to 3 storeys and 3000 square metres in footprint.

 Japan is one of the world’s most forested countries, with the government now working with major construction companies to drive greater efficiencies in its forest value chain.